ymyke/cardio/README.md

 # Cardio 🃏

 Cardio is an open-source, community-driven, roguelike, deck-building card game.
-It is a single-player game that can currently be player in the terminal.
+It is a single-player game that can currently be played in the terminal.
 It is written in Python.

 > Cardio is heavily inspyred by **Inscryption**.